certeu/morio/docs/docs/reference/contributors/monorepo/run-scripts/docker-build-moriod-rpm/readme.md

 Unlike [the `ci:build.moriod.rpm` run script](/docs/reference/contributors/monorepo/run-scripts/ci-build-moriod-rpm),
 this script will launch a RockyLinux 8 container and run inside of it.
-In other words, you can use this run script to the build the .rpm pacakge locally on a non-RedHat Linux system.
+In other words, you can use this run script to the build the .rpm package locally on a non-RedHat Linux system.

 Under the hood, this will run: